 Interpretive summary

-This observational study explored bulk tank milk quality, udder health, and hygiene on small-midsize organic dairies in Vermont.
-The objective was to identify whether these outcomes were associated with facility type.
+Previous studies have reported bedded pack systems can improve cow welfare and comfort, and have advantages for manure management, soil health, and water quality.
+This observational study explored whether facility type was associated with bulk tank milk quality, udder health, udder hygiene and milk production during winter on small-midsize organic dairies in Vermont.
 The measured outcomes for bedded packs did not differ compared to tiestalls and freestalls, currently the most commonly-used housing types for organic dairies in Vermont.
 We therefore feel that bedded pack systems can be considered a viable option for dairy cattle housing during winter in the Northeast.
-These systems can improve cow welfare and comfort, and have advantages for manure management, soil health, and water quality.

 Running head: